garage-education/website/content/docs/apache-spark/20-spark-operations.md

 - **saveAsTextFile(path):** Saves the dataset to a text file at the specified path.
 - **take(n):** Returns an array with the first n elements of the dataset.

+## Watch on Youtube

 {{< youtube SDcdnkdiM04 >}}

+## Watch on our Servers

+{{< video src="https://garage-education.s3.amazonaws.com/spark-course/Ch.04-20-Spark-Operations.mp4" controls="yes" >}}

-You can download the video by right clicking the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-20-Spark-Operations.mp4)
+You can download the videog the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-20-Spark-Operations.mp4)